 - Supported contractors through state and local licensing and registration requirements.

 - Created and implemented a strategy with detailed processes and protocols that allowed a bank to substantially change the overall construction schedule and delete major items of work while protecting the bank and owner from claims and additional exposure from contractors and subcontractors.

-- Assisted a contractor comply with state and federal M/W/DBE subcontracting requirements by creating policies and procedures that could be implemented within the company.
+- Assisted a contractor in complying with state and federal M/W/DBE subcontracting requirements by creating policies and procedures that could be implemented within the company.

 Project and Business Management